 Lower mortgage rates have lead to a spike in refinancing activity, with loan applications up by more than double from last year, according to the Mortgage Bankers Association.

 When It Pays to Refinance

 Homeowners who bought their homes in 2018 or early 2019 could potentially save hundreds of dollars a month by refinancing.
-A homeowner with a $322,000 mortgage, in line with national average, and paying 4.94% could cut their monthly payments by more than $250 by locking in today’s rates, according the mortgage calculator on our sister-site Consumers Advocate.
+A homeowner with a $322,000 mortgage, in line with national average, and paying 4.94% could cut their monthly payments by more than $250 by locking in today's rates, according to our mortgage calculator.

 Of course, refinancing isn't for everyone.
 Fees — for an attorney, an appraiser and more — can be hefty, typically amounting to $3,000 to $5,000.
 So make sure you plan to stay in your house long enough to cover the costs.
 For many borrowers that's usually about five years.

 Also be aware that refinancing from an old 30-year fixed mortgage to a new one essentially restarts the clock on your mortgage term, meaning you will have longer to pay off your loan.

 One rule of thumb: Start to think seriously about refinancing if you can lower your interest rate by at least one-half of one percentage point, Marilyn Capelli Dimitroff, a certified financial planner in Bloomfield Hills, Mich, previously told Money.
 Less than that, and it's probably not worth it.

 Rates are subject to change.
 All information provided here is accurate as of the publish date.